 You should reach the beach in under an hour, even if you start on the outskirts of Amsterdam.
 Although there is a train line from Amsterdam to Zandvoort aan Zee, you can alternatively travel to Haarlem to change trains before continuing to Zandvoort.

 The direct train makes additional stops in Amsterdam Sloterdijk and Haarlem en route to its destination in Zandvoort aan Zee.
-To prepare for your trip, you might find it beneficial to download the NS-app (local rail information) or the 9292 apps (Dutch public transportation timetables).
+You might find downloading the NS-app (local rail information) or the 9292 apps (Dutch public transportation timetables) beneficial to prepare for your trip.

 Get the latest tips and insights about traveling worldwide straight to your inbox by subscribing to our free travel newsletter.
 You’ll get exclusive travel deals and discounts, plus tips on where to stay, what to do, and how to get around.